How Bitcoin’s Technology Transcends Class Interest

 Despite spectacular heists, with thousands of users losing up to millions of dollars in value, the Bitcoin ledger itself has never been hacked.
 For more than seven years, this decentralized blockchain ledger has been the most secure electronic system ever built.
 Bitcoin’s ledger is more secure than the global SWIFT network put in place by the financial world.

-Bitcoin’s blockchain technology triumphantly delivered, but the much anticipated social revolution that would topple centralized banking hasn’t materialize.
+Bitcoin’s blockchain technology triumphantly delivered, but the much anticipated social revolution that would topple centralized banking hasn’t materialized.
 Early investors still eagerly hold on to their coin waiting for mainstream adoption.

 Barriers to Adoption